-Client/server is a computational architecture that involves client processes requesting service from server processes.
-Client/server computing is the logical extension of modular programming.
-Modular programming has as its fundamental assumption that separation of a large piece of software into its constituent parts ("modules") creates the possibility for easier development and better maintainability.
+Client/server is a computational architecture that involves client processes construction server processes.
+Client/server computing is the logical extension modular programming.
+Modular programming has as its fundamental assumption that contained of a large piece of software into its constituent parts ("modules") creates the possibility for easier development and better maintainability.

-Client/server computing takes this a step farther by recognizing that those modules need not all be executed within the same memory space.
-With this architecture, the calling module becomes the "client" (that which requests a service), and the called module becomes the "server" (that which provides the service).
-The logical extension of this is to have clients and servers running on the appropriate hardware and software platforms for their functions.
-For example, database management system servers running on platforms specially designed and configured to perform queries, or file servers running on platforms with special elements for managing files.
-It is this latter perspective that has created the widely-believed myth that client/server has something to do with PCs or Unix machines.
+Client/server computing takes this a step farther by recognizing that those modules not all be executed within the same memory space.
+With this architecture, the calling odule becomes the "client" (that which requests a service), and the called module ecomes the "server" (that which provides the service).
+The logical extension of this is to clients and servers running on the appropriate hardware and software platforms for functions.
+For example, database management system servers running on platforms specially designed and configured to perform queries, or file servers running on platforms special elements for managing files.
+It is this latter perspective that has created the idely-believed myth that client/server has something to do with PCs or Unix machines.

-1.2 Evolution of Client-Server Computing
+2.2 Evolution of Client-Server Computing

-The evolution of Client-Server Computing has been driven by business needs, as well as the increasing costs for host (mainframe and midrange) machines and maintenance, the decreasing costs and increasing power of micro-computers and the increased reliability of LANs (Local Area Networks).
-In the past twenty years, there are dramatic improvements in the hardware and software technologies for micro-computers.
+The evolution of Client-Server Computing has been driven by business needs, as ell as the increasing costs for host (mainframe and midrange) machines and maintenance, decreasing costs and increasing power of micro-computers and the increased reliability LANs (Local Area Networks).

+In the past twenty years, there are dramatic improvements in the hardware and oftware technologies for micro-computers.
 Micro-computers become affordable for small businesses and organizations.
 And at the same time their performances are becoming more and more reliable.
-On the other hand, the drop in price for mainframe is growing at a slower rate than the drop in its price.
+On the other hand, the drop in price for mainframe is growing at a sower rate than the drop in its price.
 Little developments have achieved with mainframes.
 The following are the improvements made by micro-computers:

-- Hardware: The speed of desktop microprocessors has grown exponentially, from a 8MHz 386-based computers to 100Hz-based Pentium-based microprocessors.
+- Hardware: The speed of desktop microprocessors has grown exponentially, from an 8MHz 386-based computers to 100Hz-based Pentium-based microprocessors.
 These mass-produced microprocessors are cheaper and more powerful than those used in mainframe and midrange computers.
 On the other hand, the capacity of main memory in micro-computers has been quadrupling every three years.
 Typically main memory size is 16 Megabytes nowadays.
-Besides, the amount of backup storage and memory such as hard disks and CD-ROMs that are able to support micro-computers has also puts an almost unlimited amount of data in reach for end-users. - Software: The development and acceptance of GUIs (Graphical User Interfaces) such as Windows 3.1 and OS/2 has made the PC working environment more user-friendly.
-And the user is more efficient in learning new application software in a graphical environment.
+Besides, the amount of backup storage and memory such as hard disks and CD-ROMs that are able to support micro-computers has also puts an almost unlimited amount of data in reach for end-users. - Software: The development and acceptance of GUIs (Graphical User Interfaces) such as Windows 3.1 and OS/2 has made the PC working environment more userfriendly.
+And the users are more efficient in learning new application softwares in a graphical environment.
 Besides GUIs, the use of multithreaded processing and relational databases has also contributed to the popularity of Client-Server Computing.

-1.3 Configurations in Client-Server Computing
+23 Configurations in Client-Server Computing

-Client-Server Computing is divided into three components, a Client Process requesting service and a Server Process providing the requested service, with a Middleware in between them for their interaction.
+Client-Server Computing is divided into three components, a Client Process requesting service and a Server Process providing the requested service, with a Middleware between them for their interaction.

-1.3.1 Client
+13.1 Client